 But, hang on; what is it that makes the idea board inspired application so great for increasing website traffic?

-Firstly, know that Pinterest has over 450 million active users.
-Meaning: it’s home to millions of people who are searching for inspiring ideas on the visual platform daily.
+Firstly, know that Pinterest is home to millions of people who are searching for inspiring ideas on the visual platform daily.

 Imagine the traffic you could attract if even a bucketload of these people came across, pinned your posts, and followed your links.